Looking For A

 How Green Credit Cards Compare to Traditional Credit Cards

-Green credit cards are very similar to traditional cards.
-Most of them offer APR, credit limits, and reward systems that closely mirror what you would get from a company like Capital One.
+Green credit cards can be similar to traditional cards.
+Many of them offer APR, credit limits, and reward systems that closely mirror what you would get from a company like Capital One.

 There are other differences between green credit cards and traditional options as well.
 More information on these is included in the following section.